garyexplains/examples/compiler_test/README.md

 Here is some source code which on my machine highlights the problem.

-It would be great if other people could try this code on Windows, Linux, macOS, whatever using different compilers (but on the same hardware) so that I can find a fix or workaround because at the moment it is invaliudating my new benchmark as the compilers are introducing an unreasonable margin of error.
+It would be great if other people could try this code on Windows, Linux, macOS, whatever using different compilers (but on the same hardware) so that I can find a fix or workaround because at the moment it is invalidating my new benchmark as the compilers are introducing an unreasonable margin of error.

 Thanks, Gary.
+PS.
+No, I am not interested in your comments about coding style or how you would have formatted or arranged the code.
+This is JUST here to highlight the problem.
+Even optimizations which produce better results across ALL compilers are of little interest to me, to be honest, what I am interested in is finding out if others are seeing the same performance difference between Windows/Visual Studio and other compilers.